Renewing your spirit one bite at a time

 Baker’s schedule option 1: mix the dough in the evening to bake for the following morning.
 The rise time should stay between 8-12 hours.

-Baker’s schedule option 2: mix the dough in the morning and allow the dough to rest for 8-12 hours.
+Baker’s schedule option 2: mix the dough in the morning and allow the dough to rest for 8-12 hours or until doubled in size.
 Shape the pretzels and place them into the refrigerator overnight.
 Remove from the fridge in the AM, and allow them to rest for 1-2 hours before boiling & baking.

 Equipment